 9. Read: Reading is critical as it expands our minds and how we understand the world around us.
 This season at home is a beautiful opportunity to read together.
 If you are able to read outside in the sunlight, or snuggle up on the couch, read together.
 Bond over books.
 Listen to audio-books.
 Maybe everyone can read the same book and discuss it.
 Read aloud to your children.
 Reading takes us on journeys and to worlds we can visit and explore in our minds.
 Creativity is explored as we imagine places and characters coming to life as we walk through the pages of books.
 Read!

 10. Have FUN: None of us thought this is what our 2020 would look like.
 We are all making sacrifices.
 We are all mourning losses.
 But our outlook on a crisis reveals the core of who we are.
-A slower pace of life, family dinners, time together playing board games, doing puzzles, and reading together all reminds us of the value and blessing of family.
+A slower pace of life, family dinners, time together playing board games, doing puzzles, going on hikes, and riding bikes together all reminds us of the value and blessing of family.
 Let’s all consider these days together with our children as a blessing rather than a burden.
 May we enjoy the time we have together knowing we will never get this time back with our children.
 In the midst of crisis it can be hard to find the silver-lining, but each of us have the opportunity to choose gratitude in the midst of pain.

 Your children will not look back and remember your art skills or math abilities.
 What they will remember is if you made them feel safe and had fun.
 Hug your kids tight.
 Talk to your kids.
 Laugh with your kids.
 Read with your kids.
 Create memories together.
 Most of all, have FUN!